forcedesk/forcedesk-cases21-importer/README.md

 # SchoolDesk CASES21 Importer

-Imports Staff from a CASES21 Delta Export file and creates SchoolDesk accounts.
+Imports Staff from a CASES21 Export file and creates SchoolDesk accounts.

 Existing accounts matching incoming records are updated.
 No accounts are deleted, these must be done manually.